ibm-cloud-docs/natural-language-understanding/custom-adv-rules.md

 # Analyzing text with advanced rules (Beta)
 {: #advanced-rules}

+The advanced rules feature is deprecated.
+As of June 10, 2021, you will not be able to deploy advanced rules models to {{site.data.keyword.nlushort}}.
+The existing models will keep running.
+After June 24, 2021, no advanced rules models will run in {{site.data.keyword.nlushort}}.
+{: deprecated}

 The advanced rules feature is Beta.
 It is in a trial stage of development, and is not recommended for production use.
 {: beta}